Finding a Top Financial Advisor Firm in Richmond, Virginia

 The lynchpin of Verus Financial Partners' services is financial planning.
 Personalized financial plans drive the firm's diversified investment strategy and its tax advisory services.
 The firm strives to incorporate tax implications into its overall financial approach.
 Notably, it says its primary advisors are also CPAs or EAs who have an in-depth understanding of the tax code.

-Verus Financial Partners Investing
+Verus Financial Partners Investment Strategy

 At Verus Financial Partners, portfolios are built for the long term and backed by a financial plan.
 Based off of your financial plan, Verus Financial Partners will determine a risk level that's appropriate for your goals and objectives.